8char/AtlasFramework/docs/libs/promises.md

 # Usage

-To use the AtlasUI.Promises global variable, you will first need to install the AtlasUI library
+To use the AtlasUI.Promises global variable, you will first need to install the AtlasUI framework

 ## Creating a promise